Scobiform/fedi-follow-force-graph/README.md

 ![App Status](https://img.shields.io/endpoint?url=https://fffg.scobiform.com/health)

-Mastodon analytics tool.
-It will create a force graph based on user followers and followings.
-Client can login via Mastodon OAuth and see the graph of their followers and followings.
+Mastodon analytics tool that generates a force graph to visually represent the relationships between user followers and followings on Mastodon.
+Users can log in via Mastodon OAuth to view graphs of their social connections.
+The tool is coded primarily in Python and utilizes JavaScript libraries for graphical representations.

 ## Requirements